SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

         // structure definition goes here
     }

-..
-QUESTION: is "declare" the correct word to use here?

-If a class has a superclass, the superclass name should be listed before any protocols it implements, followed by a comma.
+If a class has a superclass, the superclass name should be listed before any protocols it adopts, followed by a comma.
 Multiple protocols can also be listed, separated by commas:

 ::